What is Java EE

 3.4 Database Tier

-Java Persistence API: Java EE offers something known as Java Persistence API or simply know as JPA.
+Java Persistence API: It offers something known as Java Persistence API or simply know as JPA.
 JPA contains all the necessary modules to model the database objects.
 JPA manages entities that map to tables in the database and each property in the bean map to each column.
 For developers, JPA provides annotations to give something called Object-Relation-Mapping (ORM) to bind Java Objects with the database table.

 JPA also provides methods for creating, retrieval, storage, and archive of the entities from the database.